© M1 Safety Certificates All rights reserved 2019

 5 – Seats – Removing, adding or changing them to bucket seats.
 All seat modifications require a modification plate to be legal.
 There are many regulations and specifications that need to be met when changing the seats in a vehicle.
 Common seat removals are when a van is converted into a camper van and the back seats are removed to create room for a bed or a bench seat is removed from an older vehicle and replaced with bucket seats.

-7- Lowering the height of a vehicle is very popular when making a car your own.
+7- Lowering or rising the height of a vehicle is very popular when making a car your own.
 However, the Code of Practice states that a vehicle cannot be lower at any point under the vehicle than 100mm.
+For lifting the vehicle you can read our article about the recent changes :Here

 8- Removal of leaf springs or coil springs to fit air bag suspension is illegal.
 It is often used by vehicle owners who wish to control the height of their vehicle from being very low to normal height.
 Airbag suspension can be used though in conjunction with its current suspension system to help take larger loads of weight.